WASTEWATER TREATMENT PLANTS

 1. Purpose

-Systematic recovery of waste heat and environmental heat from water and air systems to relieve rivers and ecosystems, combined with energy savings, CO₂ reduction, and sustainable circular economy practices (phosphorus recovery, water re-hardening).
+Systematic recovery of waste heat and ambient heat from water and air systems to relieve rivers and ecosystems while achieving energy savings, CO₂ reduction, and supporting a sustainable circular economy (phosphorus recovery, water re-hardening).

-The goal is for readers to learn the content following the DGUV framework and for political decision-makers and environmental organizations to be motivated to actively demand action.
+The objective is to present the content in line with the DGUV framework and to encourage political decision-makers and environmental organizations to actively advocate for implementation.

 2. Scope

-All municipal and industrial wastewater treatment plants and drinking water facilities in Germany and the EU, particularly those with digester gas production, wastewater heating, and peak electricity demand.
+Applies to all municipal and industrial wastewater treatment plants and drinking water facilities in Germany and the EU, particularly those with digester gas production, wastewater heating, or high peak electricity demand.

 3. Definitions

-• Heat pump (HP): Device that uses ambient or wastewater heat for heating or cooling.
+• Heat Pump (HP): A device that utilizes ambient or wastewater heat for heating or cooling purposes.

-• Digester gas: Methane-containing gas from anaerobic digestion in wastewater treatment plants.
+• Digester Gas: Methane-rich gas generated through anaerobic digestion in wastewater treatment plants.

-• Re-hardening: Increasing the carbonate hardness of softened water by adding calcium carbonate.
+• Re-hardening: Increasing the carbonate hardness of softened water by adding calcium carbonate to stabilize water chemistry.

-• Phosphorus recovery: Extraction of plant-available phosphate from wastewater.
+• Phosphorus Recovery: Extraction of plant-available phosphate from wastewater streams.

 4. Responsibilities